 Turn around time: 24 hours

-How it works: Much like Cleanly and Washio, use the FlyCleaners app to schedule when you’d like to have your laundry picked up and dropped off, from 6 a.m. to midnight.
-If you’re in a rush, you can request to have someone come by in about 20 minutes.
+How it works: Much like Cleanly and Rinse, you can use the FlyCleaners app to schedule when you’d like to have your laundry picked up and dropped off, from 6 a.m. to midnight.
+If you’re in a rush, you can even request overnight cleaning.
 The service also has separate bags for designating between laundry and dry cleaning, and you can use the special instructions box to enter up to four garments you want to hang dry.

-Turn around time: Overnight, so if they pick up your wash-and-fold order by 11 p.m., you’ll have them back by 7 a.m.; dry cleaning takes two or three days
+Turn around time: Overnight, so if they pick up your wash-and-fold order by 11 p.m., you can schedule to have them back by 7 a.m.; dry cleaning takes three or four days

 How it works: Unlike the services above, Delivery.com lets you choose who’s going to do your cleaning.
 The service charges the businesses, instead of you, so you only pay the cleaner’s fee to clean and deliver your clothes.
 You can look at the companies’ Yelp and user reviews to get a sense of their reputation, but Delivery.com takes no responsibility if the cleaner shrinks your favorite shirt.
 The minimums for one zip code we checked ranged from $20 to $45, with some delivery times stretching as long as 48 hours.
 What’s nice, though, is that it’s all in one place, letting you decide how much you want to pay and how long you want to wait.